BestReviews is reader-supported and may earn an affiliate commission. Details

 Each pack contains 8 flavors.
-Free from caffeine, the tea leaves boast a natural taste that suits the palate of all tea lovers.
+Ranging in caffeine levels, the tea leaves boast a natural taste that suits the palate of all tea lovers.
 Includes premium health benefits and each blend has a unique flavor.

 Some flavors are on the sweeter side, which can be a drawback for some people.